Filing a lawsuit against a hospital falls under the category of medical malpractice law.

 Hiring a lawyer eases the burden of navigating the medical malpractice claims process, allowing you to focus on your recovery.

 Additionally, a lawyer increases your chances of winning your lawsuit and receiving damages.

 - Lost wages

 - Medical expenses

 - Loss of enjoyment of life

 In cases where the hospital’s breach of the standard of care was extreme, you might receive punitive damages.

-Our aggressive Birmingham personal injury attorneys at the Fob James Law Firm are dedicated to representing people who have suffered an injury due to another’s negligence.
+Our aggressive Birmingham medical malpractice attorneys at the Fob James Law Firm are dedicated to representing people who have suffered an injury due to another’s negligence.